djrj18/SAMS/README.md

 # SAMS
 # Build a Student Auditorium Management System using C++ and OOP's concepts.
+Product Perspective :
+The SAMS is designed to replace the manually driven school’s auditorium management system and introduce automation and efficiency.
+The SAMS will enable the Show Manager to manage and enlist the social and cultural events conducted in auditorium and their details, Fix the prices of the ordinary and balcony seat for booking and assign seats to functionaries, VIPs as complementary gift.
+The spectators can book their ticket from authorized Sales Person and get their tickets printed with details.
+The Sales Person can login in to SAMS and all their transactions are recorded.
+The spectators and Show Manager can query details regarding show timing, booking and payment status respectively.

 The Students’ Auditorium Management Software (SAMS) consists of the following major functions:
 1. Release and maintaining the information of various shows conducted in